MarkCTest/framework/README.md

-framework
+Framework
 =========

-Example of a simple Ruby - Selenium automation framework
+This set of files serves as examples of Ruby - Selenium automation framework elements and structure.

+You will need to install the Gems listed in each Require statement.